Honey Bunch (film): Release

 Honey Bunch had its world premiere in the Berlinale Special section of the 75th Berlin International Film Festival on 18 February 2025.
-It will be screened in Centrepiece section of the 2025 Toronto International Film Festival on 10 September 2025.
-It will also be part of Late Night Visions at the 2025 Atlantic International Film Festival and screened on September 11, 2025.
+It screened in the Centrepiece section of the 2025 Toronto International Film Festival on 10 September 2025.
+It was part of Late Night Visions at the 2025 Atlantic International Film Festival and screened on September 11, 2025.
 It was also presented in 'Special Presentations' section at the 2025 Cinéfest Sudbury International Film Festival on 18 September 2025.

-It is invited to compete in the International fantastic film competition section of the Strasbourg European Fantastic Film Festival.
-It will be screened on 3 October 2025.
+It was invited to compete in the International fantastic film competition section of the Strasbourg European Fantastic Film Festival.
+It screened on 3 October 2025.

-On 5 October 2025, it will be presented in Altered States section of 2025 Vancouver International Film Festival, and in 'Strands: Cult' section of the 2025 BFI London Film Festival on 10 October 2025.
-On 13 October, it will also compete in the 58th Sitges Film Festival in the 'Oficial Fantàstic Competició' section, vying for the various awards given in the section.
+On October 5, 2025, it was presented in Altered States section of 2025 Vancouver International Film Festival, and in 'Strands: Cult' section of the 2025 BFI London Film Festival on 10 October 2025.
+On 13 October, it also competed in the 58th Sitges Film Festival in the 'Oficial Fantàstic Competició' section, vying for the various awards given in the section.

-It will be screened in Twilight Zone section of the 2025 Stockholm International Film Festival on 8 November 2025, and in the 'Midnight Shivers' at the 29th Tallinn Black Nights Film Festival on the same date.
+It screened in the Twilight Zone section of the 2025 Stockholm International Film Festival on November 8, 2025, and in the 'Midnight Shivers' at the 29th Tallinn Black Nights Film Festival on the same date.
+The film was released in the United States on February 13, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on seven critics, indicating "generally favorable" reviews.

+Bradley Gibson of Film Threat gave the film a score of 8 out of 10, writing, "We connect with each character and dread what their fate might be, right up to the end credits."